 At Yale she continued her studies on CD8 and recently has focused on the functional relevance of four isoforms of the CD8b protein that exist in humans and great apes but not mice.
 They are differentially expressed in naive T cells, activated T cells, and memory T cells.
 Signal transduction by the isoforms is different given that they differ only in their cytoplasmic tail.
 The clinical relevance of these isoforms for adoptive immunotherapy with T cells is one focus of the lab.

 Dr. Steven Kleinstein is a computational immunologist with a combination of "big data" analysis and immunology domain expertise.
 His research interests include both developing new computational methods and applying these methods to study human immune responses.
 Dr. Kleinstein received a B.A.S. in Computer Science from the University of Pennsylvania and a Ph.D. in Computer Science from Princeton University.
-He is currently an Associate Professor of Pathology (with a secondary appointment in Immunobiology) at the Yale School of Medicine, and a member of the Interdepartmental Program in Computational Biology and Bioinformatics (CBB), and the Human and Translational Immunology Program.
+He is currently Professor of Pathology (with a secondary appointment in Immunobiology) at the Yale School of Medicine, and a member of the Interdepartmental Program in Computational Biology and Bioinformatics (CBB), and the Human and Translational Immunology Program.

 Specific areas of research focus include:

 - High-throughput B cell receptor (BCR) repertoire profiling (AIRR-seq or Rep-seq)

 - Immune signatures of human infection and vaccination responses

 Assistant Professor of Immunobiology